vshashi01/amrust_3mf/README.md

 ## Benchmarks

 The benchmarks use Criterion.rs as the benchmark harness on stable Rust channel.
-To run the benchmarks, it shall be compiled and run with `--all-features` flag.
-The files used for the benchmarks are also on `git lfs`, hence `git lfs` shall be enabled.
+Benchmarks are located in the `threemf2-benches` crate.
+To run them, use `cargo bench --package threemf2-benches`.
+The files used for the benchmarks are on Git LFS, so ensure `git lfs` is enabled.

 - **reader** - Benchmarks the different serialization options instant-xml and serde-roxmltree on an uncompressed 3MF model file.

 - **threemf_reader** - Benchmarks the different reader methods on ThreemfPackage.

 - **threemf_write** - Benchmarks the writer method on a full 3MF package.